nbauersfeld/sma/README.md

 ### statement of orginality

 I hereby confirm that I have written the accompanying practical project by myself, without contributions from any sources other than those cited in the text and acknowledgements.
 This applies also to all graphics, drawings, maps and images included in the thesis.

+### Acknowledgement

+to make this project possible

+- to (Pdv, 2023) for mobile device and partitially mobile app programming
+- to (Hhi, 2023) for mobile mount and fiber sensor iterations

 version 2023-08-31